CLOGS

 We are still refining how best to measure impact and what the baselines are, but early discussions point to three meaningful indicators:

-Caregivers and FDWs feel more confident noticing and escalating concerns, without guessing or overstepping.
+Caregivers and FDWs feel more confident noticing and raising concerns, without guessing or overstepping.

-Clinicians receive earlier, clearer signals that support better prioritisation and intervention.
+Clinicians receive earlier, clearer signals that help them respond sooner.

-Care outcomes improve through earlier escalation and fewer last-minute crises.
+Care outcomes improve through earlier action and fewer last-minute crises.

 Caregivers captured 9 symptoms on a 0-5 scale everyday, expressed in simpler terms to reduce abstraction.